 Symptoms of Interstitial Lung Disease

 Sometimes symptoms will progress very quickly, and other times symptoms will remain mild to moderate for years until progressing rapidly in later stages.
 Sufferers may experience episodes in which their symptoms suddenly worsen; these episodes are referred to as acute flare-ups of the disease.
 Shortness of breath is the most common complaint of interstitial lung disease sufferers, other symptoms include:

 Smoking cessation is always the first step in treating a lung disease.
 Once you’ve visited with a pulmonologist you will likely get prescribed some medication to help your lung functioning, but note that interstitial lung disease does not have a known cure.
 It is also important that you regularly exercise your lungs and moderate your diet to help slow the progression of the disease.
 With all of these things, you may still not be satisfied with your ability to live a normal life.

 Once the desired volume of stem cells are available, they are extracted from the patient’s blood or bone marrow.
-The stem cells are isolated and returned to the patient intravenously or through the use of a nebulizer.
+The stem cells are isolated and returned to the patient intravenously.
 Once the cells are returned to the patient, they may begin to slow down the progression of the disease.
 Since stem cells can continually replicate, the lungs can progressively grow stronger, and patients may see restored lung function.